Boat-tailed grackle

-The boat-tailed grackle (Quiscalus major) is a passerine bird of the family Icteridae found as a permanent resident on the coasts of the Southeastern United States.
+The boat-tailed grackle (Quiscalus major) is a passerine bird of the family Icteridae found as a permanent resident on the coasts of the Southeastern and Mid-Atlantic United States.

 Habitat

-The boat-tailed grackle is found in coastal saltwater marshes and, in Florida, also on inland waters.
-Boat-tailed grackles have established significant populations in several United States Gulf Coast cities and towns, where they can be found foraging in trash bins, dumpsters, and parking lots.
+The boat-tailed grackle is found in coastal saltwater marshes and across the Florida peninsula.
+In salt marsh areas, least bitterns will often associate with and make mixed colonies with grackles.
+Boat-tailed grackles have established significant populations in several United States Gulf Coast cities and towns, using human activity as protection against predation and scavenging through human trash.
+Urban boat-tailed grackle populations can be found foraging in trash bins, parking lots, and outdoor restaurant patios.

 Breeding

-The nest is a well-concealed cup in trees or shrubs near water; three to five eggs are laid.
+The nest is a well-concealed cup in trees and shrubs near water; the average clutch size is just over three eggs.

+Male boat-tailed grackles compete to defend and mate with a harem of closely nesting females, although DNA evidence shows that females often successfully mate with other males while away from their colony, with only about a quarter of the young being fathered by the dominant male.

 Description

 The male boat-tailed grackle is 37–43 cm long and weighs 165–250 g.
 Adult males have entirely iridescent black plumage, a long dark bill, a pale yellowish or brown iris, and a long keel-shaped tail.
 The adult female is much smaller at 26–33 cm long and a weight of 90–115 g.
 She is also distinguished by her shorter tail and tawny-brown coloration, which covers the body apart from the darker wings and tail.
 The wingspan in adult birds is 39–50 cm.
 In standard measurements, this species measures 13–20 cm along the wing bone, 11–20 cm in tail length, 2–4.2 cm along the culmen, and 3.6–5.8 cm along the tarsus.
 On average, the boat-tailed grackle weighs about 10% more than the closely related great-tailed grackle, although the male great-tailed grackle has an even longer tail.

 Young males are black but lack the adult's iridescence.
 Immature females are duller versions of the adult female and have blotches or spots on the breast.
 The eye color of the boat-tailed grackle varies with range.
 Gulf Coast and inland birds have dark eyes, whereas Atlantic birds have pale eyes.